deadlydog/deadlydog.github.io/_posts/2026-02-05-Colour-your-kubectl-output-and-type-less.md

 ## Conclusion

 So now you get beautiful, colourful `kubectl` output that is easier to read and understand at a glance.
-You also get to type less by using the `k` alias and parameter completions.
+You also get to type less by using the `k` alias, and improve discoverability with command and parameter completions.

 I hope you found this useful.